csci-1301/csci-1301.github.io/docs/getting_help.md

 ## Undergraduate Course Assistants

+To be determined.

+<!--
 The instructors and UCAs should be your first point of contact for any questions regarding the content of this class.

-<!--
 For this semester, your UCAs are:
 -->
 <!--

 Please, copy the following template, paste it outside this comment (that is, after the ">" character below, and fill it with relevant information.